top of page

 Type IIIb: Malaria warning is added on a side panel.
 (February 1944)

 Type IVb: Due to inclusion of cereal and extra coffee, the components list is changed. (late 1944).
-Salt tablets were later added to the Dinner unit's list in 1945.
+Salt tablets were later added to the Dinner unit list in 1945.

 Inner Carton

-Early, experimental, K Rations consisted of three individual cardboard boxes in which the packages of the foodstuff was packed.
-These boxes were dipped in wax to seal it against gas and to make the box waterproof.
+Early, experimental, K Rations consisted of three individual cardboard boxes in which the packages of the various foodstuffs were packed.
+These boxes were dipped in wax to seal against gas and to make the box waterproof.

 Type I: The carton is coated inside and outside with wax.
 The printing will be on the box.